clevertech/YiiBackbone/README.md

 Indent
 ------

-For JavaScript, CSS, HTML files use only spaces, and indent 2 spaces at a time.
+For JavaScript, CSS, HTML files we use only spaces, and indent 2 spaces at a time.
-For PHP files use only tabs and indent 1 tab at a time.
+And for PHP files we follow Yii style with 1 tab indentation.

 Backbone Resources
 ==================